caglarorhan/chrome-extensions-development-notes/chrome-extensions-development-notes.md

 Follow these steps to create a chrome extension and add it to your browser:
 - Create a folder and put a simple manifest.json file like written above
-- Open a chrome browser and open extensions page (chrome://extensions/) Or open it from  _**Customize and Control Google Chrome**_ menu (three dots on a row, at the most right top of Chrome window) ⇒ More Tools ⇒ Extensions
+- Open a chrome browser and open extensions page (chrome://extensions/) Or open it from  _**Customize and Control Google Chrome**_ menu (three dots on a column, at the most right top of Chrome window) ⇒ More Tools ⇒ Extensions
 - On this Extensions page, activate Developer mode from the switch (upper right corner).
 - When you switch-on the developer mode you can see every extensions has unique ID.
 And a menu appears on top, which includes 3 buttons.